diofant/diofant/docs/modules/vector/coordsys.rst

 initialization of new ``CoordSysCartesian`` instances that are oriented in user-defined ways with respect to existing systems.

-Suppose you have a coordinate system :math:`A`.
+Suppose you have a coordinate system `A`.

   >>> from diofant.vector import CoordSysCartesian
   >>> A = CoordSysCartesian('A')

-You want to initialize a new coordinate system :math:`B`, that is rotated with respect to :math:`A`'s Z-axis by an angle :math:`\theta`.
+You want to initialize a new coordinate system `B`, that is rotated with respect to `A`'s Z-axis by an angle `\theta`.

   >>> from diofant import Symbol
   >>> theta = Symbol('theta')